-Asbestos fibers are long, thin and not easily coughed out.
-They usually lodge in the lining of the abdomen (the peritoneum) or the lungs (the pleura).
+Asbestos fibers are long and thin and usually lodge in the lining of the abdomen (the peritoneum) or the lungs (the pleura).
 Once the fibers have accumulated in these areas, they tend to cause inflammation and scar tissue.

-This process happens over several decades and as many as five decades could pass from the time of exposure to the time the individual develops an asbestos-related disease.
+This process happens over several decades.
+As many as five decades could pass from the time of exposure to the time the individual develops an asbestos-related disease.

 Sadly, by the time many veterans experience symptoms, their cancer has already progressed.
-Thankfully, treatments are available to help patients even for patients with advanced mesothelioma.
+Thankfully, treatments are available to help mesothelioma patients, even those with advanced mesothelioma.

 Help For Veterans With Mesothelioma

-Asbestos-related illnesses may be service connected, so that the treatment of any diseases you contracted as a result of asbestos exposure is covered under veterans medical benefits.
+Asbestos-related illnesses may be service connected.
+If this is the case, the treatment of any diseases you contracted as a result of asbestos exposure may be covered under VA medical benefits.
 You may also qualify for financial VA benefits and legal compensation from the makers of asbestos-based products.